-- (a) Water Leakages where water leakages occur at indigent or pensioner's households, such leakages must be reported in accordance with the water leakage policy, after which the remaining debt may be written off and recovered from the equitable share grant, on condition that a water restrictor meter was installed. - (b) Fire Brigade Fees - All fire brigade fees may be written off that was levied on indigent income households and pensioner's households.
+Water Leakages where water leakages occur at indigent or pensioner's households, such leakages must be reported in accordance with the water meter replacement policy, after which the remaining debt may be written off and recovered from the equitable share grant, on condition that a water restrictor meter was installed.

+(a) Fire Brigade Fees

+(i) All fire brigade fees may be written off that was levied on indigent income households and pensioner's households.

-- (ii) In cases where the client is an indigent valuation household or pensioner household, an audit must be performed to determine whether the client would have qualified as an indigent income household or pensioner household, before the debt will be presented to Council for write off. - (c) Blocked Drains and Sewerage - All fees relating to blocked drains and sewerage may be written off that was levied on indigent income households and pensioner households. - (ii) In cases where the client is an indigent valuation household or pensioner household, an audit must be done to determine whether the client would have qualified as an indigent income household or pensioner household, before the debt will be presented to Council for write off. - (d) Pensioners (Senior Citizens) / people with disability - (i) Water -6 kl free per month as per council approved tariffs - (ii) Electricity -50 free per month as per council approved tariffs - (iii) Refuse removal as per the council approved tariff. - (iv) Sanitation as per the council approved tariffs and free sewer removal (septic tank) - Property Rates property rates on the valuation in terms of the council approved property rates policy.
+(ii) In cases where the client is an indigent valuation household or pensioner household, an audit must be performed to determine whether the client would have qualified as an indigent income household or pensioner household, before the debt will be presented to Council for write off.

+(b) Blocked Drains and Sewerage

+- (i) All fees relating to blocked drains and sewerage may be written off that was levied on indigent income households and pensioner households. - (ii) In cases where the client is an indigent valuation household or pensioner household, an audit must be done to determine whether the client would have qualified as an indigent income household or pensioner household, before the debt will be presented to Council for write off.